skip to content

 Transcript

 [00:00:04.29] - Rion Gull Welcome everyone to today's episode of Incubator Weekly.
-We've got Anthony, Mikhail and Matt with us today.
+We've got Anthony, Mikhail, and Matt with us today.
 How's it going, guys?

 [00:00:13.25] - Matt Good, good, good.

-[00:02:27.25] - Anthony Campolo You could provide a URL to a YouTube video or a local file and then you can select your different transcription services and prompts.
+[00:02:27.25] - Anthony Campolo You could provide a URL to a YouTube video or a local file, and then you can select your different transcription services and prompts.
 So we'll do titles and rap song lyrics.

 [00:05:36.23] - Anthony Campolo I know.
-That's why I'm saying the styling still needs, still these work.
+That's why I'm saying the styling still needs work.

 [00:05:40.04] - Rion Gull But it says send the exact amount of Dash to the address below.

-[00:05:44.18] - Anthony Campolo So be for.
+[00:05:44.18] - Anthony Campolo So that would be for this.

 [00:08:38.14] - Rion Gull Okay.
 And then back to the app itself again.
-Why.
-Why 1084 credits?
-What's.
-What's.
-How do you.
+Why 1,084 credits?
+What's that?

-[00:08:51.23] - Rion Gull And so when you're buying, when you're sending 0.051 dash, what does that get you?
+[00:08:51.23] - Rion Gull And so when you're sending 0.051 Dash, what does that get you?

 [00:10:06.25] - Anthony Campolo But this is the core functionality right now.